-In this article we will pass on an important tip that will help you find your destination in Japan, regardless of wherever you are using a tool that everyone has access called Google Maps.
+In this article, we are going to give you an important tip that will help you find your destination in Japan, regardless of where you are using a tool that everyone has access to called Google Maps.

 Cool!
 How do I use this trick then?”
-Maybe you say that, with a big smile on your face, admired by my skills as a tech magician.
+Maybe you say that, with a big smile on your face, in awe of my skills as a tech magician.

 How to use Google Maps to search for your destination?

-To use Google Maps, it's very simple.
-First write a place you want to visit, then you put it where the starting point will be, then the options will appear: car, public transport and on foot.
-When plotting the route, using the public transport option you will be able to choose the day and time the trip will start.
+Using Google Maps is very simple.
+First write a place you want to know, then you put where the starting point will be, then the options will appear: car, public transport and on foot.
+When tracing the route, using the public transport option, you will be able to choose the day and time when the trip will start.

-When you do, Google Maps will tell you exactly which stops to get off and what means you need to use.
+When you do, Google Maps will tell you exactly which stops to get off at and which means you need to use.
 Generally, he always chooses the most expensive and fastest means of transport, which is why it is recommended that you have the “JR Rail Pass”.
-That way you can be carefree.
+That way, you can be worry-free.

-The benefits of Google Maps for mapping your destination in Japan are numerous.
-Stopping to think a little about how Google Maps helped with my travels in Japan I can list:
+The advantages of Google Maps for tracing your destination in Japan are numerous.
+Stopping to think a little about how Google Maps helped my travels in Japan I can list:

 - Time spent from one place to another;